-- Your grade normally will be computed based on the following formula: 50% Final Exam + 30% 2 Midterms + 10% WebWork Assignments + 10% Homework, Quizzes, Clicker participation, and other work assigned by individual instructors.
-Please note that grades may be scaled to ensure fairness across sections; this does not mean the distribution will be the same for all sections.
+- Your grade normally will be computed based on the following formula: 50% Final Exam + 20% 1 Midterm1 + 15% WebWork Assignments + 15% Homework, Quizzes, Clicker participation, and other work assigned by individual instructors.
+Please note that grades may be scaled to ensure fairness across sections and consistency with departmental expectations; this does not mean the distribution will be the same for all sections.
 The final exam is common to all sections and may be used to normalize grades across sections. - FINAL EXAM PERFORMANCE REQUIREMENT: Students need to achieve a minimum of 40% on the final exam to pass MATH 104.
-Passing the MATH 104 final exam may not be sufficient to ensure a student passes MATH 104 if they have failed the term work.
+Students who fail the course solely because they have failed to achieve the 40% minimum on the final exam will receive a grade of 47% in the course. - Passing the MATH 104 final exam may not be sufficient to ensure a student passes MATH 104 if they have failed the term work.